PCGen/pcgen-docs/content/list/system/sizeadjustment/bonusitemweight.md

 ### BONUS:ITEMWEIGHT

-Modifies the weight of of items based on the item's size category, i.e. the size of the creature the item was made for.
+Modifies the weight of items based on the item's size category, i.e. the size of the creature the item was made for.

 For example, in 3.5e, armour for small-size creatures [weighs half as